venominfosec/SecretsChecker/README.md

 ## Input
-There are two input options:
+There are three input options:
 1. A single file (`--file`)
 2. All files in a given path (`--path`)

-If `--path` is specified, SecretsChecker will recursively enumerate all files in a given path.
-The `--depth` argument can be used to limit how deep the recursive enumeration will go.

-The `--ignore` argument can be used to ignore all identified files whose path or filename contains the provided string.
+3. Input from standard in (`--stdin`)

 ### Single File
 ```